 NOTES This plan was prepared as a desktop assessment tool.
-The information on this plan is not suitable for any driter purpose.
+The information on this plan is not suitable for any other purpose.
 Property dimensions, areas, numbers of lots and contours and other physical features shown have been compiled from existing information and may not have been verified by field survey.
-These any need verification if the development application is approved and development proceeds, and may change when a full survey is undertaken or in order to comply with development approval conditions.
-No reliance should be placed on the information on this plan for detailed design or for any financial dealings involving the land.
-Saunders Havill Group therefore discalmis any liability for any loss or dranage whatsever or howscever incurred a taking from any party using or relying upon this plan for any purpose other than as a document prepared for the solie purpose of accompanying a development application and which may be subject to aller ation beyond the control of the Saunders Havill Group.
+These may need verification if the development application is approved and development proceeds, and may change when a full survey is undertaken or in order to comply with development approval conditions.
+No relance should be placed on the intormation on this plan for detailed design or for any financial dealings involving the land.
+Saunders Havill Group therefore disclaims any liability for any loss or damage whatsever or howsever incurred a taising from any party using or relying upon this plan for any purpose other than as a document prepared for the solie purpose of accompanying a development application and which may be subject to alteration beyond the control of the Saunders Havill Group.
 Unless a development approval states otherwise, this is not an approved plan.

-Layer Sources: QLD GIS Layers (QLD Gov. Information Service 2020).
-Aerial (Nearmap 2020)
+Layer Sources: QLD GIS Layers (QLD Gov. Information Service 2020), Aerial (Nearmap 2020)